osantana/quickstartup-template/docs/source/social_authentication.rst

 The social authentication is implemented based on `python-social-auth
 <http://python-social-auth.readthedocs.org/en/latest/index.html/>`_ and their documentation, please
-check it seriously if you are going to implement social authentication.
+check it seriously if you are going to implement or customize social authentication.

 The scope of this document are everything outside their documentation and the assumptions made in the project.